entitiesofentities/msabuild/_posts/conf/2014-8-12-Workshops.md

 **Time: Thursday, 12-1:30**

-Organizers: Shawna Ross (University of Reading), Claire Battershill (Arizona State University)
+Organizers: Shawna Ross (Arizona State University), Claire Battershill (University of Reading)

 This hands-on workshop is part of the Open Modernisms project, a grant-funded, multi-institution initiative providing a customizable, cost-free modernist anthology.
 Participants will learn simple, reliable methods for digitizing modernist texts (smartphone and in-browser applications, OCR, CMS).
 Sample assignment sheets will show how to involve students in Open Modernisms.
 Each participant should bring a hardcopy text.
 No prior expertise necessary.
 ###6.
 What Do Presses Want from First Books?